 Gerber X3 is the 2020 version of the de facto standard data file format for printed circuit board (PCB) design data transfer.

-With this version of the Gerber format the designer is now able to transfer the BOM and CPL data in one simple and easily readable file format.
+With this version of the Gerber format the designer is now able to transfer the PCB layout data plus the BOM and CPL data in one simple and easily readable file format.

 This X3 standard will include component data in the Gerber data.